Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Introduction.

-A {\it diffeomorphism} means a smooth homeomorphism with no singular points or such a homeomorphism of the class $C^{\infty}$.
-This is also regarded as a smooth embedding.
-A {\it smooth} isotopy $\Phi:X \times [0,1] \rightarrow Y$ means an isotopy such that ${\Phi} {\mid}_{X \times \{t\}}$ is a smooth embedding for each $t \in [0,1]$.
+A {\it diffeomorphism} is a smooth homeomorphism with no singular points or such a homeomorphism of the class $C^{\infty}$.
+This is also a smooth embedding.
+A {\it smooth} isotopy $\Phi:X \times [0,1] \rightarrow Y$ is a smooth map which is an isotopy such that ${\Phi} {\mid}_{X \times \{t\}}$ is a smooth embedding for each $t \in [0,1]$.
 If one of the embedding here is a diffeomorphism, then all smooth embeddings here are diffeomorphisms.
-A {\it PL} ({\it smooth}) bundle means a bundle whose fiber is a polyhedron and whose structure group consists of PL homeomorphisms (diffeomorphisms).
+A {\it PL} ({\it smooth}) bundle means a bundle whose fiber is a polyhedron (resp. smooth manifold) and whose structure group consists of piesewise smooth homeomorphisms (resp. diffeomorphisms).